-- 1 packet knox gelatine
+- 1 packet knox gelatine (see notes)

 - ⅓ cup cocoa

-- 1 Tbsp vanilla
+- 1 tablespoon vanilla

 - unsweetened chocolate curls for garnish

-- In a small bowl, sprinkle the gelatine over the cold water and let soften for 10 minutes.
+In a small bowl, sprinkle the gelatine over the cold water and let soften for 10 minutes.

-- Once the gelatine is softened, pour ¼ cup boiling water over the gelatine, and stir until completely dissolved.
+Once the gelatine is softened, pour ¼ cup boiling water over the gelatine, and stir until completely dissolved.

-- Combine Splenda and cocoa in a mixing bowl.
+Combine Splenda® and cocoa in a mixing bowl.

-- Add whipping cream and vanilla and whip until stiff peaks form.
+Add whipping cream and vanilla and whip until stiff peaks form.